 And let's face it, to infer merely from the band name that Sandman was a drug user is pretty juvenile and gives little credit to such a sophisticated artist.
 In the film, Sandman says he likes the etymology of the word morphine, which stems from the Greek god of dreams, Morpheus.
 But the name Morphine surely also refers to the anodyne powers of music, something Sandman leaned on heavily in the wake of the untimely deaths of his two younger brothers Roger and Jon.

 So why did it happen?
-Well, Sandman had some classic risk factors.
+Well, Sandman had some classic risk factors for heart attack.
 He was a heavy smoker — a pack a day for many years.
-And he was also under quite a bit of stress, not just as a middle-aged frontman of a hard-touring rock band, but also because he was the principal songwriter of a band that was trying to live up to the major label recording contract they had signed — "I think Mark was under a lot of pressure to really kind of live up to the expectations of the people who gave him a lot of support," Colley told the Huffington Post's Tony Sachs.
+(Sandman had been stabbed when he drove a cab 20 years earlier, although apparently the wound was not near his heart.)
+And Sandman was also under quite a bit of stress, not just as a middle-aged frontman of a hard-touring rock band, but also because he was the principal songwriter of a band that was trying to rise to the occasion of the major label recording contract they had signed — "I think Mark was under a lot of pressure to really kind of live up to the expectations of the people who gave him a lot of support," Colley told the Huffington Post's Tony Sachs.
 "We were in the big leagues, and he was under a lot of pressure to hit one over the fence… He went through the mill for sure."
 Sandman was also basically co-managing the band.
 "As someone with strong opinions who liked to exert control over all aspects of the creative and business process, he basically didn't delegate anything, and I mean anything," says Sabine, "so he was under a lot of stress."

 By the time Morphine's European tour wound around to the hill town of Palestrina, a 45-minute drive east of Rome, it was near the height of the southern Italian summer.
 Colley recalls blazing 100-degree heat that day and it was still very hot when the band took the stage that evening.
 Several songs into the set, Sandman fell over backwards to the stage floor and never revived.
 As noted by the American Heart Association, "adrenaline released during intense physical or athletic activity often acts as a trigger" for sudden cardiac arrest.
 So there you go.

 All the ensuing news reports were variations on "Morphine frontman dies of heart attack onstage."
 Which left a gaping open question: why such a relatively young man had suffered cardiac arrest.
-Cardiac arrest doesn't happen for no reason, but it was never explained, and so the drug rumors flew, deeply upsetting the band, family and friends to this day.
+Cardiac arrest doesn't happen for no reason, but it was never explained, and so the drug rumors flew — after all, so many rock musicians had died of cocaine-related heart attacks — deeply upsetting the band, his family and friends to this day.

-Here's the reason it was never explained: Sandman was Jewish.
+Here's the reason his cause of death was never conclusively established: Sandman was Jewish.
 Or, more to the point, his parents were.
 (His mother passed away this year; his father is still with us.)
 In Judaism, the body is considered the holy temple of the soul.
 And you do not desecrate a temple.
 So Jewish religious law, as written in the Talmud, prohibits autopsies.
 It also urges a prompt burial, within three days.
 Perhaps more important was the fact that this happened in a little town in a foreign country, which Sabine says made Sandman's parents uncomfortable with conducting an autopsy.
 "None of us," Sabine says, "felt there was a plausible cause to warrant conducting one."
 After all, he was gone, and the exact reason was of little importance.
 A post mortem at the hospital confirmed it was cardiac arrest, but that's as far as it goes.
-So that's why it has never been revealed why Mark Sandman died so young — because no one really knows.
+So that's why it has never been conclusively determined why Mark Sandman died so young — because there was no autopsy.

-People can speculate all they want, but both Sabine Hrechdakian and Dana Colley confirm it wasn't drugs that killed Mark Sandman.
+People can speculate all they want, but both Sabine Hrechdakian and Dana Colley are sure it wasn't drugs that killed Mark Sandman.
 Now everyone knows the story.
 Maybe that will put the whole thing to rest.

 I dont blame people for thinking mark sandman used drugs.. his band was called morphine, and songs such as candy, like swimming and cure for pain are obviously about hard/ addictive drugs, which indicates he could have had experiences with them